nolby003/COSC350/A2/REPORT.md

 ## AI Techniques Considered

-After I had implemented most of the requirements, the most difficult was implementing the intelligent behaviours by finding the most suitable alogrithm to use.
+After I had implemented most of the requirements, the most difficult was implementing the intelligent behaviours by finding the most suitable algorithm to use.
 I had an issue trying to pass the minimax algo to the function after several iterations, so I decided to go with the Monte Carlo Tree Search (MCTS) algo which seemed to work quite well without error, quite an easy implementation.
 I cannot observe and test how minimax works for the AI part in comparison to MCTS, but MCTS seemed to work quite well.